dizcza/pygunshot/cpp/README.md

   - [`coneAngle(M)`, not `coneAngle(uexit)`](https://github.com/metu-sparg/pygunshot/blob/76004698fc5b5f7c34012ff0983fd6da094d272a/pygunshot/process.py#L45) according to [3]
   - [wrong coefficients in the momentum index](https://github.com/metu-sparg/pygunshot/blob/76004698fc5b5f7c34012ff0983fd6da094d272a/pygunshot/muzzleblast.py#L133) according to [3]

   With these bugs fixed, however, the simulated muzzle blast at the mic is over-squeezed (the positive phase duration is very small).
-The fix I made is to not divide the peak muzzle pressure `pe` by the atmospheric pressure `pinf` as in the [original implementation](https://github.com/metu-sparg/pygunshot/blob/76004698fc5b5f7c34012ff0983fd6da094d272a/pygunshot/muzzleblast.py#L111).
-Why?
-Read Eq.
-2 in [3] and its description.
-You will notice that there is a typo either in the equation or in the description.
-In either case, the scaling length is proportional up to a constant according to the Eq.
-3. The best way to find out this constant is to fit real data.
+A dirty fix is to multiply the scaling length `l` by 10.
+A better fix would be a fit to real data.

 * The default parameters of a Berlage wave claimed in [2] do not produce the nice picture shown in the paper.